citp/privacy-policy-historical/a/as/asi/asia1.com.sg.md

 **_Can you opt out?_**

 Whenever we send you any information, we will include instructions on how to unsubscribe and a link to do so.
-If you do not wish to receive further information of a similar nature, you may [unsubscribe via this link](http://persia2.asia1.com.sg/NASApp/RegAuth2/en/COUpdateAcct.jsp?lang=en) or by sending us email at [helpdesk@asiaone.com.sg](mailto:helpdesk@asiaone.com.sg).
-If you do not wish to receive any information of any kind from us at all, you may go to your "[My Account](http://persia2.asia1.com.sg/NASApp/RegAuth2/en/COUpdateAcct.jsp?lang=en)" page and check the "opt out" box or email us at [helpdesk@asiaone.com.sg](mailto:helpdesk@asiaone.com.sg).
+If you do not wish to receive further information of a similar nature, you may [unsubscribe via this link](http://persia2.asia1.com.sg/NASApp/RegAuth2/en/COUpdateAcct.jsp?lang=en) or [Email us](http://newslink.asia1.com.sg/contact/index.html).
+If you do not wish to receive any information of any kind from us at all, you may go to your "[My Account](http://persia2.asia1.com.sg/NASApp/RegAuth2/en/COUpdateAcct.jsp?lang=en)" page and check the "opt out" box or [email us](http://newslink.asia1.com.sg/contact/index.html).

 _**Will your personal information be shared with anyone?**_